Thornton Wilder's Our Town: The Reader as Writer

 How can writing drama while reading drama enrich both experiences?

-Appreciate how theatrical elements contribute to a play's meanings and effects
+Examine how theatrical elements contribute to a play's meanings and effects.

-Recognize some of the differences between the theatrical genre and fiction and poetry
+Analyze the differences between the theatrical genre and fiction and poetry.